 Customer Identity and Access Management (CIAM) is specific twist on IAM, focused on customer identities.
-Where traditional workforce IAM is focused on security, productivity and compliance, CIAM aims to improve the customer sign-up and login experience as well as reduce the risk of account takeover, which is rampant in the consumer space because of password reuse.
+Where traditional workforce identity and access management (IAM) strategy is focused on security, productivity and compliance, CIAM aims to improve the customer sign-up and login experience as well as reduce the risk of account takeover, which is rampant in the consumer space because of password reuse.
 CIAM isn’t just limited to consumers, but can also apply to other businesses, such as a company’s enterprise customers, partners or vendors.

 Scale is also an important factor in CIAM.
 Whereas even large enterprises with a few exceptions only have employees in the hundreds of thousands, some companies have tens or hundreds of millions of customers.
 Consequently, CIAM solutions must be able to scale extremely well.